ibm-cloud-docs/databases-for-cassandra/howto-resources-scaling.md

 - With a minimum of 3 members, allocation minimums begin with 12 Gb RAM, 20 GB Disk, and 6 dedicated cores per member.

 - Scaling your deployment up might cause your databases to restart.
-If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.
+If your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Scaling down RAM or CPU does not trigger database restarts.